MicrosoftDocs/fabric-docs/docs/data-factory/append-variable-activity.md

 ### Creating the activity

 1. Create a new pipeline in your workspace.
 1. Before you use the Append variable activity, you'll need an array type variable in your pipeline.
-Select the **Variables** tab from the pipeline settings, and then select **+ New**, to add a variable of Array type.
+First select the pipeline canvas background, so the pipeline settings appear on the lower part of the screen.
+There, select the **Variables** tab, and then select **+ New**, to add a variable of Array type.

    :::image type="content" source="media/append-variable-activity/add-append-variable-activity.png" alt-text="Screenshot showing the creation of a new array type variable to a pipeline.":::